LAS 100: College Success for International Students

 In LAS 100, you will:

-• Examine your expectations for college life in the U.S.
+• Understand expectations for college life in the U.S. from an international student perspective.

-• Increase your understanding of your social identity through engaging with topics on social justice
+• Increase your awareness and understanding of your social identity through engaging with topics on social issues and social justice.

-• Consider your leadership role in addressing global social challenges
+• Consider your leadership role as an international student in the U.S. in addressing global social challenges.

 LAS 100 is designed for incoming international students and serves as a complement to LAS 101/102/122 (for all LAS incoming students).
 Therefore, students new (or relatively new) to the U.S. higher education system should enroll in both LAS 100 and LAS 101/102/122.